-Ten (10) Ppoints will be available to an Application that is located in an area that has received a HUD CNI Grant and identified in the CNI Grant application.
+Ten (10) Points will be available to an Application that is located in an area that has received a HUD CNI Grant and identified in the CNI Grant application.
 The CNI awardee must may select only one (1) Application to receive these points.
 This development must be identified in the CNI Grant application.

-- The Application must include tThe CNI hoice Neighborhood Implementation grant award-as well as documentation that t - The proposed project is included in the targeted area. - Letter from the CNI awardee confirming that the proposed property has been selected to receive these points.
+- The Application must include tThe CNI hoice Neighborhood Implementation grant award as well as documentation that t - Evidence that The the proposed project is included in the targeted area. - Letter from the CNI awardee confirming that the proposed property has been selected to receive these points.